 The last decade has highlighted how behind the times these methods are, but the recent COVID-19 pandemic and subsequent population lockdowns have amplified the need for change.
 For much of 2020, students had to conduct their studies remotely, causing the need for traditional models to be broken and highlighting the fact that online learning cannot only empower students, but instil in them the desire to take charge of their own education.

 Many schools have moved to include modern tech as part of their curriculum – robotics, coding, 3D printing and the like – but they’re still hamstrung by an outdated model of educating, which is tied to an approach to students who are taught, graded and assessed on a ‘one-size-fits-all’ basis.
 The need has arrived to provide students with a holistic education that uses technological advancements, encourages lateral thinking and teaches skills they can take forward into the ever-changing future.

 It’s in this spirit that Shaun launched Centennial Schools in January 2022.
 As CEO and founder of Centennial Schools, his aim is to address the needs of modern school students in this new era of educational change.

 Centennial Schools follows the National CAPS Curriculum and writes the IEB examinations, as well as offering enrichment subjects and masterclasses to help prepare students for our modern world.
-We have reworked the traditional school model and cater for middle school (Grade 7 – Grade 9) and a Senior School (Grade 10 – Grade 12).
+We have reworked the traditional school model and cater for Grades 6 – 12.

 Centennial Schools have hand-picked each teacher best prepared to work in a re-engineered learning landscape, from an academic, emotional and physical perspective.
 Teachers undergo thorough training prior to the start of the academic year.